scylladb/scylladb/docs/cql/dml.rst

 There is a performance penalty for batch atomicity when a batch spans multiple partitions.
 If you do not want to incur this penalty, you can tell Scylla to skip the batchlog with the ``UNLOGGED`` option.
-If the ``UNLOGGED`` option is used, a failed batch might leave the patch only partly applied.
+If the ``UNLOGGED`` option is used, a failed batch might leave the batch only partly applied.

 ``COUNTER`` batches
 ~~~~~~~~~~~~~~~~~~~